 Consider where you’re seated

 I always try to sit by the window on a plane as it is, but I find it even more important on a nighttime flight.
 Once we’re on board and everyone is settled in, I find I am much less likely to be disturbed if I’m sat by the window instead of on the aisle, and this is especially true when flying with a baby.
 The space is typically quieter, with no beverage or food carts passing by, and no other passengers walking up and down the aisle.
 It may also be darker by the window, and there is the added benefit of having the plane wall to prop your arm up against to keep baby secure and comfortable for the flight.
 There is also a chance that I can lean my head against the wall and get a little sleep myself!
 Just a word of caution: keep the window blind shut!
 I love to fly with the window blind open so I can look outside (the best part about the window seat!) but on our latest red eye flight, we awoke very abruptly with the sun streaming in as it rose over the clouds!
 I think our whole row was taken aback by how bright it was, and we were all very awake after that!
+My favorite tool for knowing more about seats on your flight is Seat Guru; you can type in your flight number and it will show you a map of your seats, including the best (and worst) places to sit on your particular plane!

 Be prepared for arrival